nicm42/100-days-of-code-v2/log3.md

 **Day 71: 21st June 2021**
 I solved the problem - you need to declare everything from the custom hook in one place, then pass it down.
 So I fixed that.
 I then went onto sort out the buttons, but of course I now have a problem on those.
 But that was right at the end, so I haven't had much time to look at it.
 Hopefully it won't be too hard to fix.

+**Day 72: 22nd June 2021**
+I now have the bookfinder refactored and working as before!
+At least when I try it in the browser.
+I need to update all the tests since I'm passing different things in different places, but hopefully they'll pass...